 - It helps reduce unspecified code overuse, because coders can identify a more specific match without extra queries.

 Accurate coding depends entirely on provider documentation.
-To code chronic constipation correctly, the record should include the following elements: (these bullet points are NOT new headings, keep the format same)
+To code chronic constipation correctly, the record should include the following elements:

 - Type of constipation: Specify whether the case is idiopathic, slow transit, outlet dysfunction, drug-induced, or unspecified.